The first car painted with the world’s “blackest black” is deeply unsettling

-It’s hard to describe Vantaback, the world’s darkest black pigment, without seeing it for yourself.
+It’s hard to describe Vantablack, the world’s darkest black pigment, without seeing it for yourself.

 First developed for use in light-sensitive aerospace components (and infamously licensed for artistic use solely by sculptor Anish Kapoor), the pigment uses tiny carbon nanotubes to absorb up to 99.965% of light striking its surface.
 At Google’s top secret materials lab, I recently gazed upon a sample of Vantablack in real life for the first time.
 It almost broke my brain.
 It has no reflection, no contours.
 It’s like part of the world has been Photoshopped away.
 Stare at it long enough, and it feels like your soul is being sucked out of your eyeballs.

-I couldn’t imagine any every-day object being painted in Vantablack, let alone one that can move at 90 miles per hour.
+I couldn’t imagine any everyday object being painted in Vantablack, let alone one that can move at 90 miles per hour.
 But at the Frankfurt Motor Show this September, the auto manufacturer will be displaying a one-off BMW X6 painted in Vantablack.

 Even in photos, the effect is pronounced.
 The car itself appears two-dimensional.
 Only details like the tires, grill, and windows offer visual cues as to the true shape of the car—though in many images, those components simply seem to be floating in space.